-GridPane takes care of a significant part of the general security for your websites out of the box.
+GridPane takes care of a significant part of the general security for your websites out of the box, and locks down your servers during the provisioning process.

 It is, however, handy to know exactly what we do take care of so that you don’t need to worry about it, and can create your own process / checklist that you can follow each time you set up a new website on GridPane.